Enet/russian-router/README.md

 };
 ```

 Here is only one route, named index.
 It has parametrized uri (`domain`, `optional` and `x` are parameters).
-All the parameters should be described in the next section `params`, that is omitted here.
+All the parameters should be described in the next section `params` that is omitted here.
 Below there is `options` section, applied to the route only.
 Fields `key`, `data` and `payload` are needed to understand what to do with a match object in the future.

 In the next step the router parses `rawRoutes` and gets `parsedRoutes`.
 It uses parsed routes' table during all the lifecycle, which means you can't change a routes' table after initialization.
 Avoid those cases, when you need to modify routes in runtime.
 Nevertheless if you need to, new instance could be always created.

 ## Route's Uri
-Route's uri is a string, that parsed internally by regular expression.
+Route's uri is a string that parsed internally by regular expression.
 It contains six parts: protocol, domain, port, path, query and hash.
 Some of them could be omitted.
 Note that empty part is equal to the lack of part.
 Each part could be presented by constant value like `http` or parameter like `{protocol}`.
 Path and query are special ones, because they mix constants and parameters.

 > Also there is one very important detail.
 The fact is the default values are not specified and russian-router even doesn't care about your environment.
 If protocol, domain or port are omitted, they are likely equal to empty strings.
 It's because you probably need [browser-russian-router](https://github.com/Enet/browser-russian-router), [server-russian-router](https://github.com/Enet/server-russian-router), [react-russian-router](https://github.com/Enet/react-russian-router) or override the method `getDefaultPart`.